-In this study, flavonoid content was not quantified in other flower head structures, the receptacle contributes only 0.33% of the total flower head.
-Calendula exhibited sigmoid biomass accumulation kinetics both in the whole plant and its organs.
-Stems accumulated the largest portion of the biomass produced by the plant, representing 46%, followed by leaves at 25.4%, fruits (achene) at 12%, roots at 8.7%, floral buds at 3.5%, and flower heads at 4.6%.
+Calendula exhibited sigmoid biomass accumulation kinetics both in the whole plant and in its organs.
+Stems accumulated the largest portion of the biomass produced by the plant, representing 46%, followed by leaves with 25%, fruits (achene)12%, roots 8.7%, floral buds 3.5%, and flower heads 4.6%.

-Demand force in the plant was primarily concentrated in the vegetative organs, while demand activity was higher in the reproductive organs.
-The leaf area reached its maximum value 69 days after transplantation, and floral differentiation occurred in the fifth week after transplantation.
+In calendula the highest sink strength in the vegetative organs, while the sink activity is higher in the reproductive organs.
+The maximum leaf area was reached at 69 days after transplantand floral differentiation occurred in the fifth week after transplant.
 The highest concentration of total flavonoids in calendula flower heads was found between stages eight and eleven of floral development, which correspond to buds with separated sepals up to fully opened flower heads.
-Additionally, tubular flowers contributed more flavonoids to the flower head than ligulate flowers.
+The tubular flowers contributed more flavonoids to the flower head than ligulate flowers.

-Critical steps in the protocol include ensuring consistent drying of plant material at 40 °C to prevent degradation of flavonoids, precise weighing of 25 mg of pulverized samples, and careful handling of reagents such as aluminum chloride to ensure accurate colorimetric reactions.
+Critical steps in the protocol include ensuring relialable drying of plant material at 40 °C to prevent degradation of flavonoids, an accurate weighing of 25 mg of each pulverized sample, and careful handling of the reagent aluminum chloride to ensure accurate colorimetric reactions.

-Modifications, such as adjusting incubation times for methanol extractions based on specific plant tissues, were implemented to optimize flavonoid yield.
+Modifications, such as adjusting incubation times for methanol extractions from specific plant tissues, were implemented to optimize flavonoid yield.
 Troubleshooting involved standardizing centrifugation speeds to ensure clear supernatant recovery for spectrophotometric analysis.

 The technique, while robust, has limitations.
 It does not differentiate individual flavonoids and relies on a single wavelength measurement (415 nm), which could overlook compounds with overlapping absorbance spectra.
-Additionally, variations in tissue composition across developmental stages may influence the uniformity of flavonoid extraction, necessitating further refinement14.
+Additionally, variations in tissue composition across developmental stages may influence the uniformity of flavonoid extraction, thus suggesting the convenience of further refinement14.

 Compared to existing methods, such as HPLC or mass spectrometry, the aluminum chloride colorimetric method offers simplicity and cost-effectiveness.
 However, it sacrifices specificity for accessibility, making it suitable for high-throughput preliminary studies but less so for detailed flavonoid profiling.

-Future applications of this technique include its integration into breeding programs to select calendula varieties with higher flavonoid content.
-Furthermore, it could be adapted to screen for environmental stressors influencing flavonoid biosynthesis, providing insights into optimizing cultivation conditions for medicinal or commercial purposes.
+Future applications of this technique include its integration into breeding programs for selecting calendula varieties with higher flavonoid content.
+It could be adapted also to screen for environmental stressors influencing flavonoid biosynthesis, providing insights into optimizing cultivation conditions for medicinal or commercial purposes.
 These adaptations would extend the utility of the method beyond calendula to other flavonoid-rich crops.

 Disclosures